 See this article for a full documentation of SPIP’s filters.

-Bypassing the SPIP’s typographical correction
+Bypassing the SPIP’s typographical corrections

 SPIP applies a typographical processing to all the texts retrieved from the database, such as analysing the layout shortcuts.
 For example, ~ is converted into a non-breaking space.